How To Make A Header Scroll In Google Sheets

 Recap

 In this article, we have learned how to create a scrolling header in Google Sheets.
 We have also explored the benefits of creating a scrolling header and how to customize it to fit your needs.
 By following the steps outlined in this article, you can create a scrolling header that helps you to better understand and analyze your data.
-(See Also: How To Automatically Color Cells In Google Sheets)
+(See Also: How To Compress Cells In Google Sheets)

 Key points: